dotnet/csharpstandard/standard/types.md

 The optional element names are not represented in the `ValueTuple<...>` types, and are not stored in the runtime representation of a tuple value.
 There is an identity conversion between all tuple types with the same arity and identity-convertible sequences of element types, as well as to and from the corresponding constructed `ValueTuple<...>` type.

-The `new` operator [§11.7.15.2](expressions.md#117152-object-creation-expressions) cannot be applied with the tuple type syntax `new (T1, ..., Tn)`.
-Tuple values can be created from tuple expressions (§tuple-expressions-new-clause), or by applying the `new` operator directly to a type constructed from `ValueTuple<...>`.
+The `new` operator [§11.8.16.2](expressions.md#118162-object-creation-expressions) cannot be applied with the tuple type syntax `new (T1, ..., Tn)`.
+Tuple values can be created from tuple expressions ([§11.8.6](expressions.md#1186-tuple-expressions)), or by applying the `new` operator directly to a type constructed from `ValueTuple<...>`.

-Tuple elements are public fields with the names `Item1`, `Item2`, etc., and can be accessed via a member access on a tuple value ([§11.7.6](expressions.md#1176-member-access).
+Tuple elements are public fields with the names `Item1`, `Item2`, etc., and can be accessed via a member access on a tuple value ([§11.8.7](expressions.md#1187-member-access).
 Additionally, if the tuple type has a name for a given element, that name can be used to access the element in question.

 > *Note*: Even when large tuples are represented with nested `System.ValueTuple<...>` values, each tuple element can still be accessed directly with the `Item...` name corresponding to its position. *end note*
 <!-- markdownlint-disable MD028 -->